Get,

 coconut milk benefits

-The value of nutrition in coconut milk is as follows:
+The nutritional value of 100gm of coconut milk is as follows2:

 Coconut milk has the following properties: